-Organizations and individuals face a multitude of complex 3 threats to the confidentiality, availability and integrity of their information in today's cyber environs.
-Against the DUIG 0074 al annuarinan Outras Casarita backdrop of recent cyberwarfare efforts, data breaches, BUS 6371 eLawyering: Cyber Security FISA courts and Snowden revelations eLawyering : Cybersecurity provides in-depth examination of the law dealing with the security of information and data and its corresponding technology.
-BUS 6372 Hactivist Legal Technology This course provides technology-proficient undergraduates and law students an opportunity to work together to build legal or policy applications.
+BUS 6371 eLawyering: Cyber Security Organizations and individuals face a multitude of complex threats to the confidentiality, availability and integrity of their information in today's cyber environs.
+A gainst the backdrop of recent cyber warfare efforts, data breaches, FISA courts and Snowden revelations eLawyering: Cybersecurity provides in-depth examination of the law dealing with the security of information and data and its corresponding technology.
+3 BUS 6372 Hactivist Legal Technology This course provides technology-proficient undergraduates and law students an opportunity to work together to build legal or policy applications.
 Students will meet with stakeholders, decide on an idea for an application, prototype and build the application and present their solution to a panel of stakeholders and industry experts.
 2 CLI 9302 Environmental & Natural Resources Law Clinic The ENRLC is a public interest environmental law firm.
 Student clinicians work on behalf of environmental and conservation organizations under the supervision of clinical faculty.
 In addition to work on cases, students attend weekly staff meetings and a weekly seminar.
 6-9 CLI 9310 So.
 Royalton Legal Clinic- FT An on-campus clinic dedicated to serving Vermont residents who cannot afford private counsel.
 Students work under supervising attorneys representing real clients in civil cases in state and federal courts in Vermont and before administrative agencies.
-10 CLI 9311 So.
+12 CLI 9311 So.
 Royalton Legal Clinic- Summer An on-campus clinic dedicated to serving Vermont residents who cannot afford private counsel.
 Students work under supervising attorneys representing real clients in civil cases in state and federal courts in Vermont and before administrative agencies.
 4 CLI 9312 So.
-Royalton Legal Clinic- PT An on-campus clinic dedicated to serving Vermont residents who cannot afford private counsel.
+Royalton Legal Clinic PT An on-campus clinic dedicated to serving Vermont residents who cannot afford private counsel.
 Students work under supervising attorneys representing real clients in civil cases in state and federal courts in Vermont and before administrative agencies.
-3 CLI 9315 South Royalton Legal Clinic Class Please see class descriptions by term for registration information.
-3 CLI 9326- 9329 Advanced Environmental & Natural Resources Law Clinic Students will further develop their understanding of law, broad philosophical, economic and scientific underpinnings of their work, and lawyering skills introduced in their initial ENRLC experience.
+3-8 CLI 9326- 9329 Advanced Environmental & Natural Resources Law Clinic Students will further develop their understanding of law, broad philosophical, economic and scientific underpinnings of their work, and lawyering skills introduced in their initial ENRLC experience.
 Students will be expected to take greater responsibility for cases and to mentor novice clinicians.
 Enrollment is by permission of the clinic director.
 Credits awarded are appropriate for the number of clinic hours worked.
 6-9